MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Bugs fixed and other improvements

 - Improved PC app stability around step deletion
-- Fixed problem where users could accidentally specify a trigger style
+- Fixed unsupported scenario that allowed users to specify a trigger style

 ## August 30 2021